jlipinski3/hackbeanpot/README.md

 2. "console" and "debugger"
 3. responsive menu toggle

--jQuery-jQuery is a powerful Javascript library that enables easy manipulation of elements using the DOM (Document Object Model), with excellent support for ajax.
+-jQuery is a powerful Javascript library that enables easy manipulation of elements using the DOM (Document Object Model), with excellent support for ajax.

 final.html (more javascript):
 1. browser history
 2. enclose in IIFE

--up-up to this point, the single-page application does the job, but does not contribute much to shareability.
+-up to this point, the single-page application does the job, but does not contribute much to shareability.
 Modifying the browser history allows the experience to be shared between users.

 Finally...